Beyond-jQuery/book/manuscript/events.md

 Instead of creating an 'Event', as we did when attempting to trigger a native DOM event in Internet Explorer in the previous section, we must instead create a 'CustomEvent'.
 This exposes an `initCustomEvent` method, which is defined on the `CustomEvent` interface.
 This special method allows us to pass custom data along with this event, such as the image ID in this case.

+{#customevent-workaround}
-The above code currently (as of early 2016) works in all modern browsers, but this _may_ change in the future, since [`CustomEvent.initCustomEvent` has been deprecated in the W3C UI Events specification][customevent-w3c].
-This means that is may be removed from any future browser version.
+The above code currently (as of early 2016) works in all modern browsers, but this _may_ change in the future once the `CustomEvent` constructor is supported in all browsers.
+It _may_ be removed from any future browser version.
 To make our code future proof and still ensure it works in Internet Explorer, we will need to use the same check for the `CustomEvent` constructor from the previous section.

 {title="triggering custom events - web API - all modern browsers", lang=javascript}
 ~~~~~~~